plagmada/plagmada-archives/readme.md

 This repository contains the Omeka and CollectiveAccess source and surrounding configurations used by the plagmada.org archives.

+PLEASE NOTE: This is a work in progress!
+Check out the Issues to see what we're working on.

 Omeka is [here on GitHub](https://github.com/omeka/Omeka)

 CollectiveAccess's Providence is [here on GitHub](https://github.com/collectiveaccess/providence)